Canada-Brazil relations

 Brazil is a member of the International Model Forest Network, developed by Canada in the 1990s and headquartered at Natural Resources Canada.
 The Network aims to move away from valuing forests for timber alone, considering the social, environmental, economic, and cultural benefits.
 There are 60 model forests across 30 countries including 6 sites in Brazil, totaling over 12 million hectares of land.

 Canada and Brazil also support one another in responding to the impacts of climate change.
-On July 21, 2023, Brazil sent 105 firefighters and overhead personnel to support Canada in fighting wildfires in British Columbia.
-In response to extreme flooding in the southern Brazilian state of Rio Grande do Sul in April-May 2024, Canada allocated $300,000 to disaster relief and humanitarian assistance efforts to support impacted communities.
+In July 2023, Brazil sent 105 firefighters and overhead personnel to support Canada in fighting wildfires in British Columbia.
+In response to extreme flooding in the southern Brazilian state of Rio Grande do Sul in April-May 2024, Canada provided disaster relief and humanitarian assistance efforts to support impacted communities.

 Democracy and human rights

-Canada and Brazil share a commitment to democracy and human rights protection.
+Canada and Brazil share a commitment to democracy and human rights protection, and Brazil is often a like-minded partner for Canada in multilateral fora, including the UN, G20, and OAS.
 In September 2023, Brazil joined international efforts to combat disinformation and safeguard the information eco-system, endorsing the Canada-led initiative on the Global Declaration on Information Integrity launched during the United Nations General Assembly high level week.

 Mobility

 Canada and Brazil have longstanding people-to-people ties.
-With over 145,000 Brazilians visiting Canada in 2023, Brazil is the ninth largest source of visitors to Canada.
-Approximately 71,755 individuals in Canada reported having Brazilian origins and, in 2021, 48,455 immigrants in Canada were born in Brazil.
+According to latest Census data, approximately 71,755 individuals in Canada reported having Brazilian origins and, in 2021, 48,455 immigrants in Canada were born in Brazil.
+Overall, the Brazilian community in Canada is estimated at approximately 143,500 people.
 Brazil is also Canada’s primary source of student enrollment from South America and Brazil is the largest beneficiary of Canada’s Emerging Leaders in the Americas Program in Latin America.
-In 2023, 15,615 Brazilian students were in Canada with study permits.
+As of December 31, 2024, there were 12,775 Brazilian students in Canada on a study permit of 6 months or more.

 Trade relations